AlexArcPy/python-for-gis-progression-path/README.md

 - convenience functions such as those in [arcapi](https://github.com/NERC-CEH/arcapi);
 - accessing databases using Python;
 - working with disk-based database SQLite from Python;
+- using non-Latin characters in the source file and handling Unicode;
+- Python exceptions and `try/except` block;
+- Python `traceback` module;
+- tuple unpacking with function calls;
+- send emails with Python;
+- access ftp sites with Python;
+- run Python files with the cmd;
+- zip folders and files with Python;

 # Advanced